Furnace Replacement Guide

 In the United States, natural gas furnaces are the heating systems of choice for many families.
 It’s easy to see why.
 They are efficient, effective, and there’s nothing like the warm, cozy feeling of heated air coming from the registers on a cold, winter day.

 But what happens when your furnace’s performance doesn’t leave you so warm and fuzzy?
-Before your mind goes right to gas furnace replacement and its annoying sibling, gas furnace replacement cost, there’s a lot to consider.
+Before your mind goes right to gas furnace replacement, there’s a lot to consider.
 Sometimes, your system just needs a tune-up or a minor repair.
+You might want to consider the cost of replacing your furnace vs. repairing it.
 Other times, especially if it’s older, a major expense might be looming.

 If “furnace replacement” does find its way to the top of your to-do list, this article is for you.
 We'll cover the basics, like when to replace gas furnaces, what is the average cost to replace gas furnaces, what additional expenses might be associated with replacing furnaces, and other details to consider.